kognifai/Galore/SDK-documentation/Pipeline Operations.md

 maps
 ----

-same as **map** but the return value of the expressions can be a single value, an array or an array of array.
+Same as **map** but the return value of the expressions can be a single value, an array or an array of array.
 The output of this operation must be a sample set containing all the channels coming from the expressions.
 It is also possible to specify the samplerate and the offset in each expression.
 In that case, it may affect all the channels in that expression.

 Example: